Kingxukai/linux/Documentation/trace/rv/linear_temporal_logic.rst

 -------

 Unlike some existing syntax, kernel's implementation of LTL is more verbose.
-This is motivated by considering that the people who read the LTL specifications may not be well-versed in LTL.
+This is motivated by considering that the woke people who read the woke LTL specifications may not be well-versed in LTL.

 Grammar: